Competitive Data-Structure Dynamization: Introduction

-\restateTheorem{thm: k-component decreasing}{section~\ref{sec: k-component decreasing}}
+\restateTheorem{thm: k-component decreasing}{Section~\ref{sec: k-component decreasing}}

-For comparison, consider the naive generalization of Bentley and Saxe's $k$-binomial transform to $k$-Component Dynamization (treat each insertion $\inp_t$ as one size-1 item, then apply the transform).
+For comparison, consider the naive adaptation of Bentley and Saxe's $k$-binomial transform to $k$-Component Dynamization (treat each insertion $\inp_t$ as one size-1 item, then apply the transform).
 On inputs with $\wt(\inp_t) = 1$ for all $t$, the two algorithms produce essentially the same optimal solution.
-But the competitive ratio of the naive algorithm is $\Omega(k n^{1/k})$ for any $k\ge 2$.
-(Consider inserting a single item of weight 1, then $n-1$ single items of weight 0.
-The naive algorithm pays $\Omega(k n^{1/k})$.
-The optimum pays $O(1)$, as do the algorithms in Figures~\ref{fig: k-component decreasing} and~\ref{fig: k-component general}.)
+But, as we show in Lemma~\ref{lemma: naive bs non-competitive} in the appendix, the competitive ratio of the naive adaptation is $\Omega(k n^{1/k})$ for any $k\ge 2$.

 Bigtable's default algorithm (Section~\ref{sec: background}) solves $k$-Component Dynamization, but its competitive ratio is $\Omega(n)$.
 For example, with $k=2$, given an instance with $\wt(\inp_1) = 3$, $\wt(\inp_2) = 1$, and $\wt(\inp_t) = 0$ for $t\ge 3$, it pays $n+2$, while the optimum is $4$.
 (In fact, the algorithm is memoryless --- each $\out_t$ is determined by $\out_{t-1}$ and $\inp_t$.
 No deterministic memoryless algorithm has competitive ratio independent of $n$.)
 Even for uniform instances ($\wt(\inp_t) = 1$ for all $t$), Bigtable's default incurs cost quadratic in $n$, whereas the optimum is $\Theta(k n^{1+1/k})$.